PHOTO:

 UN Goodwill ambassadors

 Working with celebrities for various UN Agencies; shooting and editing Photo & Video work for global brand awareness and fundraising campaigns.
-Working to sub 24 hour turn around times.
+Producing to under-24 hour turn around times on video and photo products.

 IOM Global Goodwill Ambassador, America Ferrera.
 Geneva